What are the kinds of projects that Culture Bank members choose to support?

 These stories have been collated through the Where Lies Beauty oral history project.
 Our members also decided to fund Cortex Journal a digital publication that hosts articles on science, philosophy, and culture, complimenting Wollongong’s emergence as a cultural hub.
 The vision is to blend thought from science, philosophy and art, especially promoting local content, writers and artists.
 They are inspired by the diversity of visions present across the arts and believe such an approach can be usefully applied to address political and social issues.
 Hoping to foster creative approaches to collaboration, especially across disciplines and schools of thought, and will publish creative and critical writings, as well as illustration, photography, and video.
 Funding was provided to support the creation of original artworks to celebrate the Omnibus poetry project and to gain more publicity for Culture Bank.

-There will also be a public launch with poetry readings and a Culture Bank sign-up event.
+There was a public launch with poetry readings and a Culture Bank sign-up event.
 Funding will see a limited edition of art posters designed and printed, that includes Omnibus poems by Ali Jane Smith with original artwork by local artist Tania Maria Mastroianni.
 A poster and launch is a powerful way to collaboratively develop and extend the life of the project; while also acknowledging our current Culture Bank members contribution, while looking to gain more (much needed) support from our community.

 A financial contribution was made by our members to encourage the development of a project called Elsie and The Bird.